 Yipsilon Lake Trail is a 8.2 mile moderately trafficked out and back trail located near Estes Park, Colorado that features a lake and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, birding, and horses and is accessible from May until September.
+The trail is primarily used for hiking, walking, nature trips, birding, and horses and is best used from May until September.
 Horses are also able to use this trail.

 Mostly flat to the fork, goes next to the river with a view of the alluvial fan.
 Uphill most of the way through forest, flattens out for the last half mile at the top before dropping a few hundred feet to the lake.
 You pass chipmunk lake first, but keep going another tenth mile to ypsilon, go on to the south east side of the lake for better views of the surrounding mountains.
 Took 4 or 5 hours round trip

 3.5 hours to get to lake. steady hike uphill weather was beautiful just a little warm.

 This approximately 9 mile round-trip trail took us (reasonably fit Colorado folks) about 8 hours.
 It was a little over 2k of elevation gain.
 The trail was pretty crowded up to the river (lots of families and tourists) but after the sketchy river crossing it definitely thinned out.
 There were a few fallen log options and the water was fast, so use safe judgements about your ability.
 We thought Chipmunk Lake was more scenic than Ypsilon.
 Lovely, challenging hike if you're up for it!
 If you have a filter you could refill your water at the river and the 2 lakes (we carried all our water, not knowing).